beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 {% include image.html prefix=root_url file="image19.png" %}

-Note that the three rates are markedly different, what does this tell us about the selective pressure on this gene?
-Now, let’s have a look at the time to the most recent common ancestor (TMRCA) for the strains from the Americas relative to the general tmrca (select the statistic labelled `tmrca(Americas)`:
+{% include callout.html type="warning" content="Note that the three rates are markedly different, what does this tell us about the selective pressure on this gene?<br /><br /><br />" %}

+Now, let’s have a look at the timescale of the tree.
+Select the statistics called `age(root)` and `age(Americas)`.
+These are the dates of the root of the tree and the clade we defined for all of the American sequences.
+Because we have dated the tips of the tree, these statistics are given as the calendar year with the present day being on the right hand side (the most recently sample sequence is from 2009).

 {% include image.html prefix=root_url file="image20.png" %}

-This indicates that the tmrca for the Americas is significantly younger than the root height and argues for more recent origin of YFV in the Americas.
+{% include note.html content="Negative numbers denote years as Before the Common Era (BCE) but technically the calendar goes from 1 BCE to 1 CE --- there was no year zero.
+So if you want to report BCE years, you should take the absolute value and add 1" %}

+This indicates that the TMRCA for the Americas is significantly more recent than the entire tree and argues for a relatively recent introduction of yellow fever virus into the Americas.
+Note, however, that there is considerable uncertainty in these estimates.
+Switching to the `Estimates` panel shows that the mean date of of the TMRCA into the Americas is the year 1590 but the 95% HPD credible interval spans 1377 to 1755.
+Bryant et al. (2007) suggest that the introduction of YFV into the Americas is likely the result of the Atlantic slave trade which occurred from the 16th to 19th Centuries.

 ## Summarizing the trees